stem cells treatment for Multiple Sclerosis

 New treatment for MS – Mechanisms of Action

-Double blind stem cell research has shown that MSC+ mesenchymal cells act as catalysts for improvement of inflammatory diseases via several mechanisms including:
+Double-blind stem cell research has shown that UC-MSC+ mesenchymal cells act as catalysts for improving Inflammatory diseases, including active relapsing MS, which can be challenging to manage.
+Via several mechanisms, including:

 • Immunomodulation